Tesshō Genda

-Among his other credits, Genda has performed the roles of Masami Iwaki (Dokaben), Suppaman (Dr. Slump), Gō Reietsu (High School!
+Genda has performed the roles of Masami Iwaki (Dokaben), Suppaman (Dr. Slump), Gō Reietsu (High School!
 Kimengumi), Optimus Prime (A.K.A.
 Convoy) (The Transformers), Umibouzu (City Hunter), Ichimi Araiwa (Cooking Papa), and Action Kamen (Crayon Shin-chan) and is the current Japanese voice of Tigger in Winnie the Pooh media.
-He is also known for voicing Kurama in Naruto.
+He is also known for voicing Kurama in Naruto, and Kaido in One Piece.

 Like his Canadian counterpart Peter Cullen, Genda reprised the role of Optimus Prime (Convoy) in the Japanese dub of the 2007 Transformers movie.
 He is best known as the Japanese voice of Batman in numerous animated television series and animated films.
-Like his American counterpart Kevin Conroy, Genda also reprised the role of Batman in the Japanese dub of Batman: Gotham Knight.
-He also voices Kratos in the Japanese versions of the God of War video game series.
+Like his American counterpart Kevin Conroy, Genda reprised the role of Batman in the Japanese dub of Batman: Gotham Knight.
+He voices Kratos in the Japanese versions of the God of War video game series.

 In February 2010, Genda received a Merit Award from the 4th Seiyu Awards.

-He is the official dub-over artist of Arnold Schwarzenegger (he has met with Schwarzenegger several times).
-Also, he is a standard choice for Japanese dubbing of the voices of the English-speaking actors such as Samuel L. Jackson, John Goodman, Dan Aykroyd, Laurence Fishburne, Gérard Depardieu and many more.
-He was also the first dubbing voice actor of Sylvester Stallone and Steven Seagal in their early days.
+He is the official dub-over artist of Arnold Schwarzenegger and has met with Schwarzenegger several times.
+He is a standard choice for Japanese dubbing of the voices of such English-speaking actors as Samuel L. Jackson, John Goodman, Dan Aykroyd, Laurence Fishburne, and Gérard Depardieu.
+He was the first dubbing actor for Sylvester Stallone and Steven Seagal in their early days.

-In addition to the names above, Genda's name is sometimes romanized in credits as Tessyou Genda, Tetsuaki Genda, and Tetsusyo Genda, though the latter two spellings/romanizations of his name are incorrect.